 Sidewalk grade and cross slope affect user control, stability and endurance.
-Gentle grades are preferred to steep grades.

 Grade

 The grade of a sidewalk affects the issues of control, stability and endurance.
 Gentle grades are preferred to steep grades, allowing more people to go uphill, providing more control on the downhill, and minimizing loss of footing.
 The maximum grade of a sidewalk should be no more than 14 percent in any 2-foot section, while the running grade for a sidewalk should not exceed 5 percent.